mthalken/Tuition_Analysis/README.md

 # US Tuition Analysis

-## The purpose of this analysis was to look at tuition costs for US insitutions for 4 year and 2 year colleges with graduation rates.
+## The purpose of this analysis was to look at tuition costs for US institutions for 4-year and 2-year colleges with graduation rates.
 We also looked at the average price of tuition per state.

 ## Project Overview:
 1. Organize, clean, and create tables to be able to present the data.
-2. Calculate the results for Cost for Tuition and Fees per Year, Graduation Rate for 2 and 4 Year Institutions, and Cost for Tution and Fees by State and Year.
+2. Calculate the results for Cost for Tuition and Fees per Year, Graduation Rate for 2- and 4-Year Institutions, and Cost for Tuition and Fees by State and Year.
 3. Use Tableau make an interactive representation of the data.

 ## Resources